Bulgaria Digital Nomad Visa - 2026 Update

 Step 3: Receive Your Type D Visa

-If your application is successful, you will be issued a Type D long-stay visa, typically valid for up to six months.
-This visa allows you to enter Bulgaria legally and begin the process of applying for a residence permit.
+If approved, you will receive a Type D long-stay visa, usually valid for up to six months.

 Step 4: Travel to Bulgaria